Doctor in Clover

-Doctor in Clover is a British comedy film released in 1966, starring Leslie Phillips.
-The film is based on the novel of the same title by Richard Gordon.
+Doctor in Clover (U.S. title: Carnaby, M.D.) is a 1966 British comedy film directed by Ralph Thomas and starring Leslie Phillips, James Robertson Justice, Shirley Anne Field, John Fraser, Joan Sims, and Arthur Haynes.
+The film is based on the 1960 novel of the same title by Richard Gordon.
 It is the sixth of the seven films in the Doctor series.

-The film was released in the US as Carnaby, MD.
 British singer Kiki Dee sang the film's title track.

-Synopsis
+Plot

-The film is based at the (fictitious) St Swithin's Hospital, with Leslie Phillips as Dr Gaston Grimsdyke, an accident-prone doctor and cad, more interested in the nurses than the patients.
+The film is based at the (fictitious) St Swithin's Hospital, where Dr Gaston Grimsdyke, an accident-prone doctor and cad, is more interested in the nurses than the patients.

-Grimsdyke is sacked from his job as a medical officer at a men's prison, for his misbehaviour with the Governor's daughter, so he enrolls in a refresher course with his old medical tutor Sir Lancelot Spratt (James Robertson Justice), who is determined to make him a successful surgeon.
+Having been sacked from his job as a medical officer at a men's prison for misbehaviour with the Governor's daughter, Grimsdyke is taken on by his old medical tutor Sir Lancelot Spratt, who is determined to make him a successful surgeon.

-Grimsdyke discovers that a plum senior medical post is shortly to become vacant, and starts scheming to be considered, instead of his cousin, who has already been unofficially offered the job.
+Grimsdyke discovers that a plum senior medical post is shortly to become vacant, and starts scheming to be considered, even after his cousin Miles tells him that he has already been unofficially offered the job.

-Spratt and the newly appointed hospital matron clash, leading Spratt to 'volunteer' Grimsdyke to romance her and 'soften her up'.
-But she mistakenly believes Spratt to be her admirer, and many funny and inevitable complications ensue.
+Spratt and the newly-appointed hospital matron clash, leading Spratt to order Grimsdyke to romance her and 'soften her up'.
+But she misinterprets his 'anonymous' overtures, and comes to believe that Spratt is her secret admirer, leading to various complications.

-Grimsdyke falls in love with the much younger Physiotherapist Jeanine (Elizabeth Ercy) but she considers him to be too old for her.
-Grimsdyke tries various hilarious methods to make himself look younger and more appealing to Jeanine without success.
-Eventually he declares his love to her.
-Her reply to him is that he is very sweet but she says that she has just become engaged to be married to Lambert Symington (Jeremy Lloyd).
+Grimsdyke has already fallen in love with the much younger physiotherapist Jeanine, but she considers him to be too old for her.
+Grimsdyke tries various methods to make himself look younger and more appealing to Jeanine, but without success.
+Eventually, he declares his love to her, but she replies that he is very sweet but she has just become engaged to be married to Lambert Symington, whom Grimsdyke had tried to convince that she had no feelings for him.

-At a hospital dance, a 'rejuvenation serum' which Grimsdyke has accidentally injected into Sir Lancelot causes the latter to run amok at the party and romance the new matron.
-She decides to resign and a new matron is appointed.
-But she turns out to be equally opposed to Spratt's ideas of how the hospital should be run.